Cal Raleigh Player Props: Mariners vs. Twins

-On Monday, Cal Raleigh (.571 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+On Tuesday, Cal Raleigh (.364 on-base percentage in past 10 games, 57 points above season-long percentage) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
 First pitch is at 7:40 PM ET.

-In his most recent game, he went 1-for-3 against the Blue Jays.
+He reached base in his only plate appearance in his last game against the Twins.

 Cal Raleigh Game Info & Props vs. the Twins